honestica/data-jobs/README.md

 ## Level 2

-Run the program `communication_emitter` that will send unprocessed communications to the address http://127.0.0.1:5000.
+Run the program `communication_emitter.py` that will send unprocessed communications to the address http://127.0.0.1:5000.
 Create a simple HTTP server that will listen to these requests, process communications using processing done in level 1 and write them into `./processed/communication-{id}.json`.

 Hint: You can look at Flask or Bottle framework